gravitational/workshop/k8sprod.md

 $ kubectl create -f bound.yaml
 ```

-now you will see that after 10 seconds, the job has failed:
+Now you will see that after 10 seconds, the job has failed:

 ```bash
   11s		11s		1	{job-controller }			Normal		DeadlineExceeded	Job was active longer than specified deadline
 ```

-**NOTE:** Sometimes it makes sense to retry forever, in this case make sure to set proper pod restart policy to protect from
+**NOTE:** Sometimes it makes sense to retry forever.
+In this case make sure to set a proper pod restart policy to protect from
 accidental DDOS on your cluster.

 ### Production pattern: Circuit Breaker

-In this example, our web application is a imaginary web server for email.
+In this example, our web application is an imaginary web server for email.
 To render the page,
-our frontend has to do two requests to the backend:
+our frontend has to make two requests to the backend:

 * Talk to the weather service to get current weather
 * Fetch current mail from the database

-If weather service is down, user still would like to review the email, so weather service
+If the weather service is down, user still would like to review the email, so weather service
 is auxillary, while current mail service is critical.

 Here is our frontend, weather and mail services written in python: